ansiwave/ansiwave/README.md

 ANSIWAVE BBS is a retro-futuristic bulletin board where you can have threaded discussions and share ANSI art and MIDI music.
 It is the glorious mashup that nobody asked for and everybody needs.

 This repo contains the terminal client.
 You may also access it through the web portal.
-Find both [on the main page](https://ansiwave.net/).
+Find both [on the main page](https://ansiwave.net/) and watch [the screencast](https://www.youtube.com/watch?v=iOuCGyizPlk) for a demo.

 ## How to fire this puppy up and get 'er done